 Yes, you can pentest your web application and APIs, by running online or automated penetration testing tools such as Cyber Chief.

-In the past, you had to hire experienced security professionals to manually pentest your web application and APIs.
-Thanks to the technological advancements made by web pentest tools like Cyber Chief, you can conduct many of these security tests as part of your software development workflow, without relying on expensive security consultants at every turn.
+Thanks to new AI-based web pentest tools like Cyber Chief, you can conduct many of these security tests as part of your software development workflow, without relying on expensive security consultants.

 It is simple!
 You only need an online penetration tool.
 And in this case, we will take Cyber Chief as an example to help us understand this concept.